SoCalDude/covid/README.md

 This is the COVID-19 charting application for displaying a chart of daily new COVID-19 cases (or daily COVID-19 deaths) for a particular county.

 Currently, the data only shows for Orange County, California.
-The ability to choose any county from any state is forthcoming.
+The ability to choose any county from any state is forthcoming (in [<ins>Issue #4</ins>](https://github.com/SoCalDude/covid/issues/4))

 For the time being, if you wish to show a different county, please refer to the **Manual County Selection** section below.